 There are two different curriculum options in Polysomnography.
-The first is an AAS that begins in the fall semester.
+The first option is an AAS program.
 Admission to the program is based upon completion of all minimum requirements as listed in the application packet through student services.
 The second is a certificate option where applicants must have a minimum associate degree in an allied health field from an accredited college or university, successfully completed coursework in human anatomy and physiology, and current Basic Life Support (BLS).

-Admission to the program is based upon completion of all Minimum Admission Requirements (MARs) by March 31, the number of vacancies in the program, and the competitive selection process.
+Admission to the program is based upon completion of all Minimum Admission Requirements (MAR) by the deadline, the number of vacancies in the program, and the competitive selection process.

 Standards for the program are high and the coursework is varied and demanding, which may be challenging for even “A” students.
 Although it is not necessary, a background in respiratory care or electroneurodiagnostics can be beneficial.